regodata/slide-the-slide/README.md

 # Slide the Slide Sliding the Index by RegoData

 A responsive hand‑gesture slide controller with an interactive layout editor.
-Use your camera (or OBS Virtual Camera) and simple hand gestures to navigate through presentation slides without touching your keyboard.
+Use your camera (prefered OBS Virtual Camera) and simple hand gestures to navigate through presentation slides without touching your keyboard.

 ## Features